 You can also upgrade old lower tier troops, if they’re stationed at your Sanctuary.
 Simply select the lower tier troop and hit the large up arrow by their portrait to upgrade them to the highest tier available.
 Upgrading troops takes only a fraction of the resources and time in comparison to training a brand new batch of your highest tier troops.

-If you’re using speed ups to repeatedly train/upgrade troops for an event, we strongly recommend setting the slider to an amount close to an even training time (like 10 minutes and 8 seconds) and tapping the lock button next to the slider to keep the amount trained consistent.
+If you’re using speed ups to repeatedly train/upgrade troops for an event, we strongly recommend setting the slider to an increment of 5 minutes (like 10 minutes and 8 seconds) and tapping the lock button next to the slider to keep the amount trained consistent.
 This will help reduce any awkward wait times or wasted value from using speed ups.

 Upgrade Benefits: Access to higher tier traps and increased trap capacity

 IMPORTANT: Traps are currently broken and do not function at all.
 There has been no word from the developers on when this function will be restored.
 Currently, their only value is being built for the daily quest.

 Traps are defensive units that do damage to enemy players’ troops when they attack your Sanctuary.
 While they won’t win the battle for you, they can reduce the attacker’s forces and turn the tide in your favor.

 However, each type of trap can only hurt a specific troop type.

 - Arrow Tower (security camera symbol) traps beat Shooters

 Unfortunately, only the Tier 4 traps are really worth building in mass.
 We recommend building traps that target the troop type that counters your troop specialization (ex. terrain traps if you’re Shooter focused).

 If you happen to reach max trap capacity and want to build more (mainly for the daily quest of build 250x traps), you can delete some traps by selecting the ones you have and hitting the cancel sign button.